skedastik/vscode-ty-levels/README.md

 Enable or disable automatic etag creation on save.
 This adds an "autotag" comment to the top of your file when enabled.

+#### `Paste with Etags`

+Paste from clipboard, adding etags where they didn't exist before and regenerating existing etags in the pasted clip.
+There is no need to invoke this command manually.
+It happens automatically when **[Auto Tag](#toggle-auto-tag)** is enabled and you paste using `Cmd-V`.

 #### Manual tagging

 ##### `Add Etags`